to

 the creative storytelling group Katha Krafters.
 She loves to don many hats including

 storytelling, and writing poetry, scripts, and non-fiction.
-She has worked extensively to create story-based
+She has worked extensively to create

-curriculums to enhance learning.
-She started her
+story-based curriculums to enhance learning.

-experiments with storytelling 10 years ago at Kathalaya Academy of
+experiments with storytelling 10 years ago at Kathalaya Academy of storytelling.
+Since then her career in storytelling and

-different ways through teaching, training, and performing.
+teaching, training, and performing.
 The services she

 offers as a storyteller are: * Training: Storytelling for teachers. * Story Curriculum: Create a customised story-based curriculum